eth-brownie/brownie/docs/deploy.rst

 Running your Deployment Script
 ==============================

-In order to execute your script on a non-local network, you must include the ``--network`` flag in the command line.
+In order to execute your script in a live environment, you must include the ``--network`` flag in the command line.
 For example, to connect to the ropsten network and run ``scripts/deploy.py``:

 ::

     $ brownie run deploy.py --network ropsten

-Remember that transactions are not confirmed immediately on non-local networks.
+Remember that transactions are not confirmed immediately on live networks.
 You will see a notification on the status of each transaction, however the script will take some time to complete.

-See the documentation on :ref:`using non-local networks<nonlocal-networks>` for more information on how to define and connect to other networks.
+See the documentation on :ref:`network management<network-management>` for more information on how to define and connect to live networks.

 .. _persistence:

 Interacting with Deployed Contracts
 ===================================

-Brownie saves information about contract deployments on non-local networks.
-Once a contract has been deployed, the generated :func:`Contract <brownie.network.contract.ProjectContract>` instance will still be available the next time you load Brownie.
+Brownie saves information about contract deployments on live networks.
+Once a contract has been deployed, the generated :func:`ProjectContract <brownie.network.contract.ProjectContract>` instance will still be available in future Brownie sessions.

 The following actions will NOT remove locally stored deployment data: